ffi-cross/js-ffi-cross/README.md

 you've got C debugger skills, you probably won't know what's going on.

 **WARNING**: As a fork of `node-ffi` and `node-ffi-napi`, the original API of `node-ffi` is are rewrited in the `js-ffs-cross`.
-So please reference the [TypeScript DefinitelyTyped file][typed] The API did not have very well-defined properties in the context of garbage collection and multi-threaded execution.
+So please reference the [TypeScript DefinitelyTyped file][typed].
+The API did not have very well-defined properties in the context of garbage collection and multi-threaded execution.
 It is recommended to avoid any multi-threading usage of this library if possible.